ocean-avenue/webull-trader/README.md

 # webull-trader

-Day/Swing Trading System powered by Webull Platform
+Trading bot for day trade and swing trade powered by Webull platform

 ### Strategy: